 - The Challenge of Representing Multiple Plaintiffs: The Well Functioning Tribunal – C.B.A.

-When he is not helping his clients, John enjoys spending time with his family, volunteering as the Chair of Kids and Cars Canada, volunteering for the Brain Injury Association of Nova Scotia, volunteering with EndDD.org doing presentations to teens about the dangers of distracted driving, serving as Chair of the School Advisory Committee of his sons’ school, organizing 18 Holes for Hope, a major fundraiser for BIANS, and performing magic for the Sunday School at his church, his sons’ school, and the local Children’s Hospital.
+When he is not helping his clients, John enjoys spending time with his family at the family cottage in Prince Edward Island, serving on the Board of Cerebral Palsy Nova Scotia, volunteering as the Chair of Kids and Cars Canada, and volunteering for the Brain Injury Association of Nova Scotia (John spent many years on the Board as well as the organizing committee of 18 Holes for Hope, a major fundraiser for BIANS).
+John has volunteered with EndDD.org doing presentations to teens about the dangers of distracted driving.
+When he’s looking for some fun, John takes their Doodle Molly for a run in the park or volunteers performing magic for the Sunday School at his church, his neighborhood school and block party, and the local Children’s Hospital.

 - LLB, Dalhousie University, 1989

 - Nova Scotia

 Member Since: 2000

 John represented Ronald Martin in a claim against the Roman Catholic Diocese of Antigonish for compensation for survivors of sexual abuse by priests of the Diocese.
 The claim was the first class action filed in Nova Scotia and the first successful class action against the Roman Catholic Church.